Technology

-I’m Malvika Agarwal (born 1994, India), an interdisciplinary artist working across mixed media, installation, and ecological sound art.
-My practice explores the textures of relation—between body and landscape, sound and silence, structure and softness.
-I work with reclaimed wood, fabric, and audio recorders to build immersive environments that invite careful listening and embodied attention.
-Drawing, sketching, and recording are often the ways I begin to sense movement and atmosphere; my works unfold gradually through site, sound, and gesture.
+Malvika Agarwal (born 1994, India), is an interdisciplinary artist working across mixed media, installation, and ecological sound art.
+Her practice explores the textures of relation—between body and landscape, sound and silence, structure and softness.
+She works with reclaimed wood, fabric, and audio recorders to build immersive environments that invite careful listening and embodied attention.
+She uses drawing, sketching, and recording as ways to sense movement and atmosphere; her works unfold gradually through site, sound, and gesture.

 In recent projects, I’ve created performative installations using field recordings, live sound, and ephemeral materials to engage with multispecies ecologies and collective memory.
 I’m drawn to processes that are slow and tactile—spaces where breath, vibration, and pause can hold ecological histories and speculative futures at once.
 Many of these works take shape in pedagogical or public settings, where participation and shared presence become part of the composition.